MaMuk/FirefoxSnippetToEndpoint/README.md

 # Snippet to Endpoint

-**Snippet to Endpoint** is a Firefox extension that lets you capture either the **full page** or a **selected portion** of a web page, sanitize the HTML safely, preview it, and send it to your own **API endpoint**.
+**Snippet to Endpoint** is a Firefox extension that lets you capture either the **full page** or a **selected portion** of a web page, sanitize the HTML safely, optionally includes **JSON-LD metadata**, preview it, and send it to your own **API endpoints**.
-I've primarily written it for my own use, to archive articles, job offers, code snippets etc.
+I've primarily written it for my own use, to archive articles, job offers, code snippets etc. - now able to grab structured data too.
 ---

 ## Features

 - Capture **full page** or **user selection** as raw HTML.
 - Automatically **sanitize** the HTML with [DOMPurify](https://github.com/cure53/DOMPurify).
+- Extract and flatten **all JSON-LD** objects found on the page.
 - Preview the sanitized snippet in an isolated window before sending.
-- Send the sanitized HTML to your custom API endpoint:
+- Send the sanitized HTML and JSON-LD data to your custom API endpoint:
     - as **multipart/form-data**, or
     - as **JSON (base64-encoded)**.